pkozul/ha-floorplan/README.md

           groups:
              - group.living_area_lights
 ```

-If you've already created some Home Assistant entity groups, you can actually include those groups in two different ways:

-- single - the group will be represented as a single entity (`group.pantry_lights` in the example above).
-These sorts of Home Assistant entity groups get added beneath `entities:`).

-- exploded - the group will be exploded into separate entities (`group.living_area_lights` in the example above).
-These sorts of Home Assistant entity groups get added beneath `groups:`).

 Below are some examples of groups, showing how to configure different types of entities in the floorplan.

 #### Sensors